Healthy Homes Assessment Waipawa

 Waipawa Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory in all Waipawa and New Zealand rental homes where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is required to all Waipawa and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords must keep records that prove the compliance with any Healthy Homes Standards that apply or will be applicable during the tenancy of your rental home.
+• Property managers and landlords are required to keep records that prove the compliance with each Healthy Homes Standard that apply or will be in force during the tenure of an apartment rental.

-• Property managers and private landlords are required to ensure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of any renewal, new or a change in tenancy.
+• Private landlords and property managers have to ensure their rental properties comply in accordance with Healthy Homes Standard within 90 days of any newly renewed, extended or changed lease.

-• All boarder households (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarder houses (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

-• All houses that are rented out from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All households let from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes